kostasl/TailTracker/README.md

-# 2 Photon Tail Tracker
+# Larval zebrafish behavioural analysis tail-tracker

 Author: Konstantinos Lagogiannis 2021

-A tail behaviour tracker for larval zebrafish video recorded during 2 photon imaging.
-A camera is capturing 200x200 px grey scale images at 470 fps.
+A tail behaviour tracker for larval zebrafish video recorded during 2 photon imaging by a camera below the objective, which is capturing 200x200 px grey scale images at 470 fps.

 ### How do I get set up? ###
 * Dependencies